Russia

 (161 - 223)

-founded the state of Shu Han (蜀漢) in 221 during the
+who founded the state of Shu Han (蜀漢) in 221

-The dynasty that he founded, however, never expanded
+its first emperor.
+The dynasty that he founded,

 .